majianjia/nnom/docs/A Temporary Guide to NNoM.md

 ### Shared output buffer destroyed by single buffer layers (input-destructive)
 Single buffer layers (Such as most of the Activations, additionally MaxPool/AvgPool) are working directly on its input buffer.
 While its input buffer is shared with other parallel layers, and it is placed before other layers in a parallel structure (such as Inception), the shared buffer will be destroyed by those input-destructive before other parallel layer can access it.

-Additionally, although, MaxPool & AvgPool are not single buffer layers, they will destroy the input buffer as they are mentioned with input-destructive in CMSIS-NN.
+Additionally, although, MaxPool & AvgPool are not single buffer layers, they will destroy the input buffer as they are mentioned with input-destructive layers in CMSIS-NN.
 So they should be treated as same as single buffer layers.

 **Fix plan of the issue**